Welcome to Brawerman Elementary School West!

 We are delighted that you are interested in discovering more about our learning community.
 The selection of a school for your child is an important decision requiring considerable thought.

-While we look forward to opening our doors to students in September, we will not be hosting on-campus visits for our prospective parents/guardians at this time.
+While we look forward to opening our doors to students as soon as its safe, we will not be hosting on-campus visits for our prospective parents/guardians at this time.
 However, we will be offering various ways for you to virtually explore our school.
 To learn more about Brawerman Elementary and the next steps in the admissions process, please complete our Inquiry Form.

 Students and parents alike have found our gem of a school to be much more than just a school of the highest academic standards.
 We are a home away from home.
 Regardless of whether we meet in person or virtually, we look forward to getting to know you and your child as you become better acquainted with us.